Wednesday, 3 September 2008

 The map on the right shows an area which is approximately 6.5 km wide.
 That on the left shows main routes only on a small portion of the map on the right, just over 2 km wide.
 Nearly all the coloured lines show the positions of good quality cycle paths separated from the road.
 Almost all the minor streets which are not highlighted work as through roads by bike but not by car so these provide a tighter grid than is shown in the picture.

-One of the conclusions reached was that good quality cycle routes were of almost no use if they were not close together.
-This conclusion appears on page 43 of the article referred to above (page 41 of the PDF file) where there is discussion of the result of building a few high quality paths in 1975 in both Den Haag and Tilburg.
-The evaluation in 1981 were showed that these had not significantly increased bicycle use.
-These paths were of good quality, but too far from people's homes and destinations.
-It was concluded that good quality cycle paths should be a maximum of 500 m apart.
+One of the conclusions reached was that good quality cycle routes attracted cyclists but were of almost no use to most people if they were not very close together.
+This conclusion appears on page 43 of the article referred to above (page 41 of the PDF file) where there is discussion of the result of building a few sparse high quality paths in 1975 in both Den Haag and Tilburg.
+The evaluation in 1981 showed that these sparse cycle-paths had not significantly increased bicycle use across those cities.
+These paths were of good quality, acceptable even today.
+They were the sort of path that elsewhere might be referred to as a "superhighway".
+However, they were not effective because there was no real grid. i.e. they were too far from people's homes and destinations to be of use to everyone on all their journeys.
+People won't travel extra distance to get to a safe cycle-path, because the convenience has already been lost by doing so.

 Conceptual version of "The Grid".